 Antioxidant vitamins for age-related macular degeneration

-There is some evidence that taking a specific combination of antioxidant vitamins and minerals can help slow down the progression (worsening) of age-related macular degeneration (AMD).
+There is evidence that taking a specific combination of antioxidant vitamins and minerals may help slow down the progression (worsening) of age-related macular degeneration (AMD).

 What is AMD?